fish-shell/fish-shell/doc_src/language.rst

    If this is set to 1, fish will assume the terminal understands 256 colors, and won't translate matching colors down to the 16 color palette.
    This is usually autodetected.

+.. envvar:: fish_termtitle

+   If this is set to 1, fish will assume the terminal is capable of setting the window title.
+   This is usually autodetected.

 .. envvar:: fish_ambiguous_width

    controls the computed width of ambiguous-width characters.
 This should be set to 1 if your terminal renders these characters as single-width (typical), or 2 if double-width.